• Skip to Content

 Finally, using action verbs throughout your entry-level nurse resume is another great tactic to impress and grab the hiring manager’s attention.

-Action verbs convey initiative and show leadership skills, whereas phrases such as “responsible for” or “duties include” are vague and not particularly impressive to read.
+Action verbs convey initiative and leadership, whereas phrases such as “responsible for” or “duties include” are vague and not particularly impressive to read.

 Prospective nurses will want to use action verbs such as “provided”, “assessed” and “evaluated” to better display their nursing abilities.